 AWS Aurora - Superior Cloud Database

-AWS Aurora is a highly scalable, fast and durable, MySQL compatible database engine offered by Amazon Web Services.
+AWS Aurora is a highly scalable, fast and durable, MySQL compatible database engine offered by Amazon Web Services[(also, Benefits to Testify the Importance of Amazon EMR)]).
 It is a fully managed database engine where Amazon RDS handles database provisioning, patching, backup and recovery.
 With AWS Aurora, failure detection and repair of failed instances is also managed.
 Aurora offers better performance than MySql at a much lower price than of commercially available databases.

-- Scalability: Aurora is a scalable database, which grows with business needs.
+- Scalability(One of the pre-dominant advantages of Cloud Migration!): Aurora is a scalable database, which grows with business needs.
 There is no need to provision storage at the beginning.
 Storage is added in units of 10GB on a need basis and can scale up to 64TB.
 An Aurora instance can scale in minutes and you can add replicas with just a couple of clicks.

 - Self-healing: Aurora is designed to recover from a crash almost instantaneously.
 Due to its robust data model, it can tolerate the loss of two copies of the data while it is handling writes and three copies of the data while it is handling reads.
 Aurora performs crash recovery asynchronously on parallel threads, so that your database is open and available immediately after a crash.
 With ability to recover to a healthy AZ with no data loss, it is able to provide 99.99% availability.

 - Improved concurrency handling: Aurora uses quorum writes.
 So, instead of waiting for all writes to finish before proceeding, it can move ahead as soon as at least 4 out of 6 writes are complete.
 Because the writes take advantage of any available free space, load on the database instance is reduced and concurrency increases.
 The scatter-write model also allows for very efficient and rapid backup.